 JANUARY 4, 2019

+Daily Times, January 4th 2019.

 WASHINGTON: The Pakistan-US bilateral ties may soon see some improvement as the two countries have reportedly started discussing a proposal to arrange a meeting between Prime Minister Imran Khan and President Donald Trump.